|Expulsion||Expulsion means the removal or banning of a student from NTI for serious violation of this policy.|

 This policy does not apply to student academic conduct covered by NTI’s Academic Integrity Policy.

-This policy does not apply to sexual harassment or sexual assault covered by NTI’s Prevention of Sexual Harassment Policy.
+This policy does not apply to sexual harassment or sexual assault covered by NTI’s Prevention of Sexual Assault and Sexual Harassment Policy.

 This policy doesn’t preclude NTI from initiating civil or criminal proceedings against a student who engages in unlawful or criminal activity on NTI premises.